scito/extract_otp_secrets/README.md

 <pre>usage: extract_otp_secrets.py [-h] [--camera NUMBER] [--qr {ZBAR,QREADER,QREADER_DEEP,CV2,CV2_WECHAT}] [--json FILE] [--csv FILE] [--keepass FILE] [--printqr] [--saveqr DIR] [--no-color] [--verbose | --quiet] [infile ...]

-Extracts one time password (OTP) secret keys from QR codes, e.g. from Google Authenticator app.
+Extracts one time password (OTP) / two-factor authentication (2FA) secrets from export QR codes, e.g. from Google Authenticator app.
-If no infiles are provided, the QR codes are interactively captured from the camera.
+If no infiles are provided, the QR codes a GUI window starts and QR codes can interactively be captured from the system camera.

 positional arguments:
   infile                        a) file or - for stdin with 'otpauth-migration://...'
 URLs separated by newlines, lines starting with # are ignored;